Thursday, May 20, 2021 is Wisconsin School Garden Day!

 - Scroll through last year’s participants and 2019 participants to see what other programs have done to celebrate.

-- Read through the 2020 Wisconsin School Garden Day activity guide for suggestions that are engaging and easy to implement at your school or program.
+- Read through the 2021 Wisconsin School Garden Day Activity Guide for suggestions that are engaging and easy to implement at your school or program.

 - Organizations from across the country have been developing activities and curricular materials to help families and educators incorporate garden-based learning–both in the garden and in the virtual classroom–in ways that are accessible to all children.
 You can find these high quality, free resources here.